From fresh-faced start-ups to mature multinationals, businesses of all sizes need to recognize and reward the loyalty of their long-term employees.

 We recently took a look at 7 of the best employee wellbeing programs.
 We thought that seeing how some of the world’s most successful businesses nurture their employees’ health and happiness might give you all the inspiration you need to craft an employee wellbeing program of your own.

-Similarly, if you want to recognise and reward the loyal veterans in your business, you could start by looking at how other companies handle long service awards.
+Similarly, if you want to recognize and reward the loyal veterans in your business, you could start by looking at how other companies handle long service awards.

 Xpert HR looked into the sort of awards UK companies offer to their employees.
 Interestingly, many businesses seem oblivious to the changing state of the UK workforce, where it’s common to change jobs multiple times in your career.
 Most companies that offer long service awards start to award their employees after 10 years of service, while 14% of those surveyed don’t recognise long service until employees have stuck around for 25 years.